Microsoft Golf 1998 Edition

-Microsoft Golf 1998 Edition is a 1998 golf video game developed by American studio Friendly Software and published by Microsoft for Microsoft Windows.
+Microsoft Golf 1998 Edition is a 1998 golf video game developed by American studio Friendly Software and published by Microsoft for Windows.
 It is the fourth game in the Microsoft Golf series, following Microsoft Golf 3.0.
-The game uses a revamped design that is substantially different from its predecessors.
+The design is substantially different from its predecessors.

-Some critics considered the game to be a significant improvement over its predecessors, with particular praise for its graphics.
-Sales were poor, with the game ranking 232nd for computer game sales during 1998.
+Some critics considered the game to be a significant improvement, especially the graphics.
+The game ranked 232nd for computer game sales during 1998.
 It was followed by Microsoft Golf 1999 Edition.

 Gameplay

 Microsoft Golf 1998 Edition features four golf courses: The Links, and Teeth of the Dog, both at Casa de Campo in the Dominican Republic; and Lake Michigan's Bay Harbor Golf Club, and The Preserve 9 at Bay Harbor.
 The latter is a 9-hole course, while the other three each contain 18 holes.
 The game features five game modes: Bingo Bango Bongo, match, scramble, skins, and stroke.
 Four golf swing methods are featured, including Natural Swing and Sim Swing; the former method uses the motion of a computer mouse to simulate the swing, while the latter option has the game take the swing for the player, who has no involvement in the process.
 The game also features regular two-click and three-click swing methods that are common to golfing games.

 The player can also choose pin placement, and has a variety of camera angles and replay options.
 Wind and weather can also be customized.
 The game includes commentary from David Feherty, who reacts to the player's golfing.
 Ten golfer models are featured, including males and females of varying skin tones, and the player can use a variety of options to customize the character.
 The game supports multiplayer for up to four players, with various options such as LAN and Microsoft's Internet Gaming Zone.